 Sending a Cease and Desist Letter in Maryland

 In Maryland, our harassment law requires the victim to request the harasser to stop the harassment before the victim has the right to file a restraining order in Court.
+One way to do this is to send a cease and desist letter to the harasser.

 § 3-803.
 Harassment